Don't regret beginning as a night club singer : Usha Uthup | Devdiscourse

-Indian pop icon Usha Uthup, who has wowed her audience with her pop, filmi, jazz, and playback singing for decades has reached a milestone as this is the 50th year of her career.
+Indian pop icon Usha Uthup, who has wowed her audience with her pop, filmi, jazz, and playback singing for decades has now created a new record - this is the 50th year of her career.
 Usha began her career at a night club in Chennai in 1969, shifted to Kolkata later that year and began singing at 'Trincas' bar and restaurant in Park Street, which held live floor shows.

 The Park Street diva, who was talking to reporters on Tuesday, said she is happy that she had started as a night club singer where there are no second takes.
 "I am happy to tell all of you that I did not start as a playback singer.
 I started as a night club singer and I got the opportunity to playback because of that.
 In live singing there is no second take.
 If you have one take you had better be good, perfect," the 71-year-old singer of the blockbusters 'Hari Om Hari' and 'One two cha cha' said.